 The goal of the Dare County Department of Health and Human Services – Division of Social Services is to partner with the family and complete assessment as quickly as possible without Court intervention unless your child cannot be protected.
 It is important to us that all different types of families are respected and that there is a broad range of lifestyles and parenting practices that provide safety and minimally sufficient care for children in our community.

 What is involved with an assessment?The assessment shall include a visit to the place where the juvenile resides.
-An investigation means that a social worker looks at the environmental, medical, physical, mental health, educational and emotional needs that keep children safe.
+An assessment means that a social worker looks at the environmental, medical, physical, mental health, educational and emotional needs that keep children safe.
 Other people with helpful information may be contacted for their input.
 Family input, resources and safety planning are very important in keeping children safe.
 Your cooperation and consent for the social worker to come into your home for the investigation helps this process.
 It is our goal to keep children safe and families together whenever possible.
 For more information see the In Home Services page.

 What is the purpose of the Safety Assessment?The Safety Assessment is completed when the social worker first makes contact with the family.
-This form outlines safety issues and a plan to keep children safe during the investigation.
+This form outlines safety issues and a plan to keep children safe during the assessment.
 Sometimes there are no safety factors that make it necessary to develop a safety response.
 If needed, the social worker will discuss with you any safety factors present and ask for your input in making a plan that is specific and detailed.

 There may be family members or other supportive people who can help be part of safety planning for your child.
 You have the opportunity to include your comments and your participation is important in developing this plan.

 We believe that most families are capable of finding solutions that can preserve their family while making child safety a priority.
 It is our job to work with families and their supports to achieve these solutions.

 Who is a safety resource?
 Can I place my children with a relative or other caregiver?